 Facilitators should become familiar with this guide and the videos before the training session to maximize the learning experience for participants.
-Most facilitators devote 1-2 hours preparing for the session.
-The supplementary resources section of this guide includes a facilitator checklist to help you prepare for the training session.
+There supplementary resources section of this guide includes a facilitator checklist to help you prepare for the training session.
 (Accessible materials can be found here.)